Volkert van der Graaf: Release

 In July 2014, his lawyer Stijn Franken started legal proceedings against the terms of the parole.
 Van der Graaf was interested in becoming a legal advisor, and the restriction on visiting The Hague was unreasonable when so many legal organisations are based there.
 He also claimed that the restriction on communicating with the press was a violation of free speech, and that this and other restrictions were unnecessary when experts had found the risk of recidivism to be extremely low.
 He was partially successful, in that the travel restrictions and the ankle bracelet conditions were removed, but the media ban remained to "prevent unnecessary social unrest".
 The government appealed the judgement, but it was upheld.

 In 2017, Van der Graaf faced another court case in which the public prosecutor asked that he be returned to prison for a year for failing to sufficiently answer questions at probation meetings.
 However, on 6 February 2017 the court found that he had sufficiently met his probation requirements by appearing at the meetings.

 In 2018, Van der Graaf again took legal action against the government over the terms of his parole, saying that the parole hearings prevented him from emigrating.
 The court ruled in his favour, and an appeal was withdrawn after a new arrangement was made: that Van der Graaf would report by email once every two months, until April 2020.
 As of May 2019, he was still resident in Apeldoorn.

-His parole expired on 30 April 2020, giving release from the remaining restrictions.
+His parole expired on 30 April 2020, delivering him from the remaining restrictions.